 Housing benefit can only be backdated in special circumstances.
 You will need to show you had a continuing good reason for not claiming earlier and that the reason you did not claim continued for the whole time you are asking for your housing benefit to be backdated.

-The maximum period a claim can be backdated to is six months from the date you initially make the backdate request.
+The maximum period a claim can be backdated to is six months for Housing Benefit (three months for Council Tax Reduction), from the date you initially make the backdate request.

 Examples of reasons that may result in a backdated claims include: